Galway: Film

 Galway has four cinema complexes within or near the city centre: the 11-screen IMC cinema, the 9-screen EYE cinema, the 10-screen Omniplex in Salthill and the 3-screen arthouse cinema Pálás.

 On 1 December 2014, Galway was granted designation as a Unesco "City of Film".

-Galway is home to the Galway Film Fleadh, Ireland's foremost film festival, which takes place over six days each July.
+Galway is home to the Galway Film Fleadh, a film festival which was founded in 1989 and which takes place over six days each July.
 The Galway Film Fleadh is a platform for international cinema in Ireland and an advocate for Irish national cinema, for which the festival's identity has become synonymous.
-The Galway Film Fleadh is an industry festival, with many industry events taking place under the name of the Galway Film Fair.
+It is an industry festival, with many industry events taking place under the name of the Galway Film Fair.
 In 2014, a MovieMaker magazine panel of U.S. filmmakers, critics and industry executives included the Galway Film Fleadh on its list of the "25 Coolest Film Festivals in the World".

 Theatre

 Galway has a permanent Irish language theatre located in the city centre, Taibhdhearc na Gaillimhe, which was established in 1928 and has produced some of Ireland's most celebrated actors.
 The Druid Theatre Company has won international acclaim for its cutting-edge production and direction.

-There are many theatres in the city, including Nun's Island Theatre, The Bank of Ireland Theatre, The Druid Lane Theatre, The Black Box Theatre, and The Town Hall Theatre (a modern art theatre established in 1995 with two performance spaces and a 52-week program covering all aspects of the performing arts including ballets, musicals and operas).
-It has been the venue for many Irish film premieres, during the Galway Film Fleadh.
+There are several theatres in the city, including Nuns Island Theatre, Bank of Ireland Theatre, Druid Lane Theatre, Black Box Theatre, and Town Hall Theatre (a modern art theatre established in 1995).

 Two of the most celebrated Irish actors of the 20th century, Siobhán McKenna and Peter O'Toole, have strong family connections with Galway.
 Other well-known actors include Mick Lally, Seán McGinley and Marie Mullen, all three of whom were founders of the Druid Theatre Company.
 Other actors with strong Galway connections are Pauline McLynn, (Shameless and Father Ted), Nora Jane Noone, and Aoife Mulholland.

 Garry Hynes, the first artistic director of Druid Theatre, was the first woman ever to win a Tony Award for direction.